 Sometimes, despite your best efforts, a working relationship is just not possible.
 In these extreme cases, your boundaries need to be determined by the best interest of the child.

-Acknowledge the parts that are uncomfortable
+Acknowledge the uncomfortable parts

 Co-parenting is not easy, even if it is done by two people who have chosen each other as a partner in the process.
-For foster parents, co-parenting with both the foster child’s birth parent and the government agency who oversees the case, it’s even more difficult.
+For foster parents, co-parenting with both the foster child’s birth parent and the government agency that oversees the case, it’s even more difficult.
 Sometimes there will be differences of opinion and the need for awkward conversations, especially around household rules and the expectations of the child.
 It’s okay to acknowledge that these conversations can be uncomfortable.

 Managing a healthy relationship with your foster child’s parent is hard work, but it is worth it– both for your sake and the sake of the child!
 Fellow foster parents, what would you add?
 What has helped you create a good relationship with your foster child’s parent?